khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 name: Terminology
 ---

 For clear and consistent communication, it’s important to always use correct terminology.
-Remember:

 You can find most terms in the [word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html) that's maintained by the Technical Writing team.
 If you do not see the term you need, open a merge request to add it, or contact a technical writer for assistance.